Everything You Need To Know About Basement Conversions

 Do You Need a Specialist to Carry Out Basement Waterproofing?

 We would strongly recommend that you have a fully qualified company to carry out all basement waterproofing works.
-At Timberwise we have fully qualified surveyors and technicians who can provide the best solution for your property as well as complying with the latest BS regulations (BS8102).
+At Timberwise we have fully qualified surveyors and technicians who can provide the best solution for your property as well as complying with the latest BS regulations (BS8102) that apply to the whole of Great Britain.

 We also provide long-term guarantees for all works carried out so you can be sure that your property is in the hands of the professionals.